anuragsinha03/CodeQuest-Evaluator-Service/setup.md

-## How to setupt a new Typescript express project
+## How to setup a new Typescript express project

-1.
+1. Initialize npm project (It creates a package.json file)
 ```
 npm init -y
 ```

-2.
+2. Install Typescript and Concurrently (to execute multiple scripts concurrently)
 ```
 npm install -D typescript
 npm install concurrently
 ```

-3.
+3. Initialize a Typescript project (It creates a tsconfig.json file)
 ```
 tsc --init
 ```

-4.
+4. Add the following scripts in package.json
 ```
-Add the following scripts in package.json
 {
 		"build": "npx tsc",
 		"watch": "npx tsc -w",